Alexander Crummell: Early life and education

 Crummell was born in 1819 in New York City to Charity Hicks, a free woman of color, and Boston Crummell, a former slave.
 According to Crummell's account, his paternal grandfather was an ethnic Temne, born in what is now Sierra Leone; he was captured and sold into slavery when he was around 13 years old.
 Both of Crummell's parents were active abolitionists.
 Their home was used to publish the first African-American newspaper, Freedom's Journal.
 Boston Crummell instilled in his son a sense of unity with Africans living in Africa.
 His parents' influence and these early experiences within the abolitionist movement shaped Crummell's values, beliefs, and actions throughout the rest of his life.
 Even as a boy in New York, Crummell worked for the American Anti-Slavery Society.

+After overhearing the conversation of a group of lawyers, where one quoted U.S. Senator John C. Calhoun by stating that "if he could find a Negro, who knew the Greek syntax, he would then believe that the Negro was a human being and should be treated as a man", Crummell determined to start his educational journey.
 Crummell began his formal education in the African Free School No. 2 and at home with private tutors.
-Other African-American men who became active in the abolitionist movement, such as James McCune Smith (a pioneering doctor) and Henry Highland Garnet, also graduated from this school.
+Other African-American men who became active in the abolitionist movement, such as James McCune Smith (a pioneering doctor) and Henry Highland Garnet (a minister and abolitionist), also graduated from this school.
 Crummell attended the Canal Street High School.
 After graduating, Crummell and his friend Garnet attended the new Noyes Academy in New Hampshire.
 However, a mob opposed to Blacks attacked and destroyed the school.
 Crummell next enrolled in the Oneida Institute in central New York, a hotbed of abolitionism.
 While there, Crummell decided to become an Episcopal priest.
 His prominence as a young intellectual earned him a spot as keynote speaker at the anti-slavery New York State Convention of Negroes when it met in Albany in 1840.